 The circural trail starts from Likani ranger station located 5 km away from National Park Visitor Center and finishes at the Likani settlement.The total length of the route is 7 km.
 The trail passes the Chitakhevi ridge.
 While hiking you can enjoy panoramic views of Borjomi gorge.

-In conclusion Borjomi-Kharagauli national park is the place where nature lovers will find great inspiration and enjoy hiking almost all year round.
-For more information and tour planing please contact us.
+In conclusion, Borjomi-Kharagauli national park is the place where nature lovers will find great inspiration and enjoy hiking almost all year round.
+For more information and tour planning please get in touch with us.

 Official website: nationalparks.ge/en/site/borjomi-kharagaulinp